sparkbox/standard/process/README.md

 Server
 -------

-* Databases backups should be setup before the site goes line and should be kept for a minimum of 10 days.
+* Database backups should be setup before the site goes live and should be kept for a minimum of 10 days.